Shant1R/Shant_IIITB/README.md

 <summary><strong>If Case Constructs</strong></summary>

 Under this section, we will look into if and case statements for verilog coding.
 These statements are always given under an **always** block.
+Thus the output is always a reg type.

 ***If-else condotions*** are known as priority logic statments.